 If your company or organization would like to have an on-site course at your facility during dates that work best for your staff, we will travel to your location and offer the course that best suits your needs.

-Aerospace, Medical Applications, Launch Systems, National Labs, LNG Industry or Commercial Energy entities, and for any cryogenic application: LO2, LN2, LAR, LH2, LHe, and LNG.
+Hydrogen, Aerospace, Medical, Launch Systems, National Labs, LNG Industry, Commercial Energy entities, and for any cryogenic application: LO2, LN2, LAR, LH2, LHe, and LNG.
 For course descriptions, please see our "Courses" page.
-Call or email to schedule a course.
+Call or email to schedule a course or for a price sheet.

 Cryogenics is a branch of physics and engineering involving the production and effects of very low temperatures.
 The word originates from the Greek words 'kryos' meaning "frost" and 'genic' meaning "to produce” (National Institute of Standards and Technology (NIST)).
 Over the years, the term “cryogenics” has been used to refer to temperatures below approximately -150 C (120 K (-243 °F)) down to Absolute Zero (0 Kelvin / -459 F).
 This is a logical dividing line, since the normal boiling points of the presumed permanent gases (such as helium, hydrogen, neon, nitrogen, oxygen, and normal air) lie below −120 °C of the common Freon refrigerants and other mixtures.